ItsSchatten/PortableCraftingInvs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Found a bug in the plugin?
 Choose this template
-title: ''
+title: "[BUG]"
 labels: bug
 assignees: ''

 ---

 So you've found a bug in my plugin in my plugin?
 Alright!
 Please follow the outline and make sure you provide any relevant information.
+(Feel free to remove this message.)

 __Please post screenshots on a site like [Imgur](https://imgur.com/upload) and post config files on a site like [Pastebin](https://pastebin.com/) or some another alternative.__